 Kittens should probably wait till they are older to eat avocado.
 Their stomachs are starting to form and strengthen.
 It would be better to err on the side of safety and not cause discomfort to their digestive system.

-Avocados are a nutritious and delicious fruit to enjoy with your kitty.
-They can be a healthy snack and an excellent way to mix up their dietary routine.
-As long as your precious kitty is not eating the pit, skin, stems, or leaves, he can enjoy this yummy fruit without any setbacks.
-Even though your foodie kitty may love this green fruit, moderation and small quantities are key.
+Avocados are a nutritious and delicious fruit to enjoy with your kitty, but only in moderation.
+They can be a healthy snack and an occasional way to add flavor and texture variety to your kitty’s food bowl.
+As long as your precious kitty is not eating the pit, skin, stems, or leaves, a few bites of the fresh fruit is safe.
+As with any new or human food, moderation and small quantities are key.
 Nonetheless, please consult your veterinarian if you notice that your kitty is not feeling well or behaving like himself after eating an avocado.